Research for water systems resilience

 Social and natural systems are facing the consequences of widespread environmental change

-Our research supports cooperative water resources management in water-stressed regions.
-We do this by leveraging a variety of data-driven methods to study interdependencies in complex human-water systems.
-We then use this knowledge to identify approaches to reduce environmental degradation and enhance resilience in water systems.
+My research supports cooperative water resources management in water-stressed regions.
+I do this by leveraging a variety of data-driven methods to study interdependencies in complex human-water systems.
+I then use this knowledge to identify approaches to reduce environmental degradation and enhance resilience in water systems.